antonvw/wex/ROADMAP.md

 # roadmap
+- doxy digraph

+## backlog
 - imprive FiF, do not use intermediate container
-- combine samples
 - invest use wxTextCompleter

-## backlog
 - wxExecute
 - allow dynamic libs
 - use spaceship operator